-Yuki is estranged from his parents, who essentially sold him as Akito's playmate (or plaything).
-Ayame is implied to be similarly estranged for quite a while, only * starting* to patch things up when Ayame appears.
+Yuki is estranged from his parents, who essentially sold him as Akito's playmate (or plaything), while Ayame is just The Unfavorite.
 Apparently, Yuki's mother is just starting to soften up to him later.

-Kyo's mentally unstable mother committed suicide when he was young, and his father was so badly traumatized that he still blames Kyo for it.
+Kyo's mentally unstable mother committed suicide when he was young, and his father blamed Kyo for it.
 Partially mitigated, as Kyo's uncle Kazuma has become, in essentially all respects, his adoptive father.

 After years of pretending to care for her, Rin's parents beat up and rejected her; she lives with Kagura's family and later with Kazuma as a result.
-Similarly, Momiji was rejected by his mother after birth (he turned into a rabbit right after being born, and she asked to have her memories of him erased since she couldn't bear that) and lives alone; his father still supports him economically, though, and seems to start accepting Momiji some more later when his sister Momo is born.
+Similarly, Momiji's mother rejected him because of the curse and eventually had her memories of him erased, forcing him to live on his own; his father still supports him economically, though, and seems to care about him...just not as much as the rest of his family.